 There is a lot of focus on the technical side of software development: programming languages, libraries/frameworks, architecture, etc. But not that much focus on what humans are supposed to do while using the tools.
 There seems to be an implicit assumption that developers will do things in the most optimal way.
 Unfortunately, this assumption is often false.
 In the same way that people don’t always follow the lifestyle which is best for them, we don’t always take the best path when creating software.

 To give a specific example, let’s say while working on a feature, you spot some code which can be improved.
 So you go ahead with the improvement and go back to the feature.
-This happens few more times and before you know there are twenty modified files with changes including both code improvements and the feature itself.
+This happens a few more times, and before you know it there are twenty modified files with changes including both code improvements and the feature itself.
 The feature is not complete yet but the change feels big enough that it needs to be committed.
-The bad news is that it’s now hard to disentangle code improvements from the feature, and you have to choose between (1) figuring out what to include into a partial commit, (2) committing mixed changes with an incomplete feature or (3) continuing with already oversize change.
+The bad news is that it’s now hard to disentangle code improvements from the feature, and you have to choose between (1) figuring out what to include into a partial commit, (2) committing mixed changes with an incomplete feature or (3) continuing with an already oversize change.
 Not ideal.
 It would be good to not end up in situations like this in the first place.

-This is where techniques to limit work-in-progress (WIP) come to rescue by stopping us from doing too many things in parallel.
+This is where techniques to limit work-in-progress (WIP) come to the rescue by stopping us from doing too many things in parallel.
 The benefits of limiting work-in-progress are not just about better commits (which is often a symptom), they are about more focused work, fewer mistakes and improved workflow.
 In this blog I’ll describe the technique of setting the maximum change size.

 Using maximum change size to limit work-in-progress is quite simple — if the size of changes is bigger than some threshold, you’re not allowed to commit.
 Instead, you have to find a way to split the work into smaller committable chunks.
 It also means that as soon as you reach the threshold, there is no point making more changes because you won’t be able to commit them anyway.
 Reaching the threshold should be a rare event though.
 You should keep yourself aware of the current change size, for example, by monitoring diff size in version control or IDE, and dealing with it before it gets too big.

 Many developers already have some kind of implicit change size limit.
 It manifests itself as the feeling that it’s time to commit during a long coding session.
-So you might be already using maximum change size constraint without being fully aware of it.
+So you might be already using the maximum change size constraint without being fully aware of it.
 The advantage of an explicit change size limit is that you can quantify it and keep yourself honest by comparing change size to some threshold.
 You can also use a tool or script which will watch uncommitted changes and notify you as soon as the change size gets close to or exceeds the threshold instead of relying on the gut feeling to know when there are too many changes.
-It’s also usually harder to “negotiate” with a script (e.g. a Git hook) compared to convincing yourself that the commit is still has a reasonable size “just this one time”.
+It’s also usually harder to “negotiate” with a script (e.g. a Git hook) compared to convincing yourself that the commit still has a reasonable size “just this one time”.

 After a while this technique should naturally nudge you into working in a more focused way (unless you’re doing it already) along the lines of making one change at a time until it’s finished and committed.
-And if something else comes up during the change, you can add the new task to TODO list for later or shelve the current modifications, finish the new task and unshelve.
+And if something else comes up during the change, you can add the new task to a TODO list for later or shelve the current modifications, finish the new task and unshelve.
 Sounds simple but it’s surprising how often we divert into more complex workflows.

 Calculating change size